6 Spatial and temporal patterns of the terrestrial carbon cycle

 6.2.2 Leaf senescence

 Leaf senescence in temperate and boreal deciduous forests is - similarly as leaf unfolding - a strategy to avoid stress and damage by low temperatures in winter.
 Before leaf abscission (leaf shedding), the leaf nutrients are resorbed and photosynthetic activity starts declining.
 Leaves are rich in nutrients.
-A large fraction of nutrients contained in leaf biomass, in particular nitrogen (N), are linked to photosynthesis - mostly Rubisco.
+A large fraction of nutrients contained in leaf biomass, in particular nitrogen (N), is linked to photosynthesis - mostly Rubisco.
 These nutrients are re-mobilised before leaf abscission and resorbed into plant-internal storage compartments.
 Thereby, the loss of “costly” nutrients can be avoided.
 A side effect of the nutrient resorption is the change of the leaf color to yellow, reddish, or brown.

 6.3 Temporal variations of ecosystem C fluxes